|

 were merely a post code prefixed with the words “Type this post code into

 your sat-nav”.
-It’s a sign of the times that
+It’s a sign of the times that everyone is expected to have

-there is sat-nav on my phone.
-It’s one of the apps
+sat-nav.
+Fortunately for me, there is sat-nav on my phone.
+It’s one of the

-on it that is actually worth having.
+apps on it that is actually worth having.
 It’s a shame that I don’t intend going to

 this meeting, really.
 Home, tea, and then round to Various hobbies come and go in my life, and